 In the meantime the waiter brought us a plate with some appetizers: a handful of snails with garlic, white beans, 2 crostini with tomato bruschetta and then also a good dollop of bigilla.
-That’s a local broad bean dip accompanied by a couple of galletti crackers.
+That is a local broad bean dip accompanied by a couple of galletti crackers.

-We chose a dry and fruity fresh Maltese white wine, a blend of vermentino and zibibbo grapes (€10,50).
-Hubby tasted and also approved it.
-Off to the good start!
+We chose a bottle of dry and fruity fresh Maltese white wine, a blend of vermentino and zibibbo grapes (€10,50).

 We nibbled away on the tasty appetizers in front of us, kept an eye on the growing stream of people filling up the restaurant, sipped our wine and noticed a particular picture on the wall: a bunch of blond hair posing for the camera surrounded by the chefs and a waiter.

 Did Robert Plant really make a stop at Tal Familja?

 The waiter said yes, 3 or 4 years ago.
 But he seemed more delighted to talk about Alex Ferguson in the picture below.
 And that American actor in that other picture but what was his name again?